 Move to the Barracks

-Thus, in the winter of 2001, StoryBook took on one of its biggest challenges yet, the development of the Community Arts Centre.
+Thus, in the winter of 2001, StoryBook took on one of its biggest challenges yet: the development of the Community Arts Centre.
 Located on the former Currie Barracks, in the junior officers mess hall, StoryBook began transforming the building into a viable community arts centre.
 StoryBook's part of the renovation was to create four rehearsal studios, The Easterbrook Theatre (home of the Cookie Cabaret), a lobby and box office area, as well as administrative offices for StoryBook's operations.
 However, StoryBook quickly realized that this was still not enough space, so they took on a portion of the lower level as well.
 Here they developed dressing rooms for the actors in the Cookie Cabaret, a props workshop, costume storage, and a commercial kitchen.
-The lower level also houses three independent dance studios, theatre groups, and their administrative offices.
-The Community Arts Centre has become an exciting beehive of community arts activity.
+The lower level also housed three independent dance studios, theatre groups, and their administrative offices.
+The Community Arts Centre had become an exciting beehive of community arts activity!

 On the Move Again

 Storybook's success can be attributed to its volunteers.
 For every volunteer there is a story.
-Multiply these stories by 40 years and you have StoryBook's history.
+Multiply these stories by +40 years, and you have StoryBook's rich history.
 It's not a history that can be easily told, but it can be felt at every rehearsal, at every opening night, and it can be seen in the eyes of every child who sits in amazed silence watching the story unfold.

 StoryBook Theatre has not only been a vital part of the Calgary community, but it has grown with the community, and today is Canada's largest volunteer-driven Theatre for Young Audiences.